-Signature of Project Site Owner: Date:

-- This Notice of Termination must be signed by an individual meeting the ne signatory requirements in 327 I IAC 15-4-3(g). tice of Termination form to the SW ncy.
-The request for termination will rded to the IDEM. , , , , , , , , , , , , , , , , , , , · For Agency Use (Only project is compliant with the above has been inspected and it has requirements of 327 IAC 15-5-8.
-The cation by the IDEM, the Project Site oved. his form will be forwarded to the e IDEM for final project is NOT compliant with bove has been inspected and it has been the requirements of 327 IAC 15-5-8 ropriate measures to minimize the dis 3.
-Continue to implement the Stor Signature Printed Name Agency Date
+Signature of Project Site Owner: Date: This Notice of Termination must be oe signed by an individual meeting t he signatory requirements in 327 IAC 15-4-3(g).
+Please submit the completed Notice of Termination form to the SWCD, DNR-DSC, or other Entity Designated by the Department as the reviewing agency.
+The request for termination will be reviewed for concurrence and either returned to the Project Site Owner or forwarded to the IDEM.
+For Agency Use Only Accepted: The site referenced above has been inspected and it has been determined that the request to terminate this project is compliant with the requirements of 327 IAC 15-5-8.
+This form will be forwarded to the IDEM for final approval.
+Upon written notification by the IDEM, the Project Site Owner's termination for coverage under 327 IAC 15-5 shall be considered approved.
+Denied: The site referenced above has been inspected and it has been determined that the request to terminate this project is NOT compliant with the requirements of 327 IAC 15-5-8.
+Continue to implement the Stormwater Pollution Prevention Plan and take appropriate measures to minimize the discharge of pollutants.
+Signature Printed Name Agency Date